Skyost/Scriny/README.md

 ### Interpreter

 Scriny comes with a built-in interpreter!
-If you have a Scriny script file, you can run it with:
+If you have a Scriny script file, you can run it with :

 ```bash
 dart run scriny:run --file=<path>
 ```

-If your script consists of a single line, you can run it with:
+If your script consists of a single line, you can run it with :

 ```bash
 dart run scriny:run --code="<your_code>"